 The University makes retirement plan contributions to Teachers Insurance and Annuity Association ("TIAA"), College Retirement Equities Fund ("CREF"), and Fidelity Investments for faculty and staff.
 This 403(b) plan is a defined contribution plan available to all employees who work at least 50% of a full-time schedule, and have an appointment or an expected assignment duration of at least nine months.
-The expenses for this program amounted to \$1,446,087 and \$1,332,340 for the years ended June 30, 2019 and 2018, respectively.
+The expenses for this program amounted to \$1,484,760 and \$1,446,087 for the years ended June 30, 2020 and 2019, respectively.
+In response to the COVID-19 pandemic, the University has suspended these contributions for the fiscal year 2021.